 Much like their predecessors, Cat6a cables are shielded, except that their shielding is made out of much denser and less flexible material than that used on Cat6 cables.

 This makes Cat6a Ethernet cables a bit less flexible and more secure as far as crosstalk and interference are concerned.

-It can be used on a LAN (local area network) with printers, servers, VoIP phones, network media players, routers, modems, switch boxes, and so many other devices connected to it.
+Cat6a can be used on a LAN (local area network) with printers, servers, VoIP phones, network media players, routers, modems, switch boxes, and so many other devices connected to it.

-Cat7 Ethernet Cable
+What is Cat7 Ethernet Cable?

 That also means they’re a bit more expensive than Cat6 Ethernet cables, though they more than make up for that price difference in performance.

 Capable of reaching up to 100Gbps at a rather short range of 50 feet (15 meters), Cat7 Ethernet cables are perfect for those who want to connect their routers directly to their laptops at such short distances.

 Unlike their Cat6 counterparts, however, Cat7 Ethernet cables use modified GigaGate45 connectors; thankfully, these are backward compatible with your regular Ethernet ports.